-To advance the practice of physical therapy by generating knowledge and educating students to become health care practitioners of choice for optimizing society’s movement, health and wellness.
+To advance the practice of physical therapy by generating knowledge and educating students to become health care practitioners of choice for optimizing movement, health and wellness for society.

 The profession of physical therapy is constantly changing with the emergence of new scientific evidence, technological advances, diverse practice settings, specialized health care markets, cost-effective management systems, and more informed consumers.
 With these changes in mind, it is the philosophy of this department to provide its graduates with a quality education in an environment that fosters innovation, collaboration, and respect.
 We believe that all physical therapists should strive to achieve their highest potential in order to provide state-of-the-art patient care that requires sound clinical reasoning, a blend of manual and technological expertise, skilled communication, and the ability to adapt to future practice patterns.
 In addition, we strive to graduate physical therapists who are committed to lifelong learning and service to their profession and their community.